Structurally Different Neural Network Blocks for the Segmentation of Atrial and Aortic Perivascular Adipose Tissue in Multi-centre CT Angiography Scans: Experimental Setup

 \section{Experimental Setup}

-A set of experiments are conducted on the CTCA and CTPA scans for a group of CNN and ViT networks.
-A single NVIDIA Tesla V100 GPU was utilized for the experiments.
-We evaluate our proposed method against a range of popular deep learning networks, including U-Net~\cite{kerfoot2019left}, SegResNet~\cite{myronenko20193d}, UNETR~\cite{hatamizadeh2022unetr}, Swin UNETR~\cite{hatamizadeh2022swin}, UX-Net~\cite{lee20223d}, and UNesT~\cite{yu2022unest}.
-All the experiments are trained for 100 epochs when started with random initialization.
-Pretraining performed for LegoNet is run for 300 epochs, and the model initialized with pretrained weights is finetuned for 100 epochs, with an early stopping method, having patience at 25 epochs to avoid overfitting.
-For LegoNet, AdamW optimizer with a learning rate of $1e-3$ and weight decay of $1e-5$, cosine annealing scheduler with minimum $\eta$ of $1e-5$ and $T_0$ at 25 are used.
-The loss function is calculated as the summation of Dice and Focal losses (Equation~\ref{dice_loss} and ~\ref{focal_loss} in the Supplementary Materials).
+We evaluate our proposed method against a range of state-of-the-art deep learning networks, including U-Net~\cite{kerfoot2019left}, SegResNet~\cite{myronenko20193d}, UNETR~\cite{hatamizadeh2022unetr}, Swin UNETR~\cite{hatamizadeh2022swin}, UX-Net~\cite{lee20223d}, and UNesT~\cite{yu2022unest}.
+These models are first rigorously tested on the IMA+PVAT segmentation task, followed by an extended evaluation on the aorta+PVAT task for further comparison.
+All models are trained for 100 epochs, starting from random initialization.

+For training, we use the AdamW optimizer with a learning rate of $1e-3$, weight decay of $1e-5$, and cosine annealing scheduler with minimum $\eta$ of $1e-5$ and $T_0$ at 25.
+The batch size is set to 1, and the loss function is computed as the sum of Dice and Focal losses (Equation~\ref{dice_loss} and Equation~\ref{focal_loss}) for segmentation.
+All experiments are conducted on a single NVIDIA Tesla V100 GPU.

+where $\hat{y}$ is the prediction of the model, $y$ is the ground truth, $\epsilon$ is the weightage for the trade-off between precision and recall in the focal loss (empirically set to 1), $\psi$ is focusing parameter (set to 2), and $N$ is the sample size.

-The primary metric of performance is dice similarity coefficient (DSC), with an additional report of precision, recall and 95\% Hausdorff distance for further comparison.
-The reported results are the mean and standard deviation of 5-fold cross validation for the training/validation data.
-To compare the complexity, we also report the number of learnable parameters and FLOPs for each model.
+The primary performance metric for evaluation is the Dice Similarity Coefficient (DSC).
+Additionally, we report precision, recall, and the 95\% Hausdorff Distance to provide a more comprehensive comparison.
+The results are presented as the mean and standard deviation from 5-fold cross-validation on the training and validation data.
+We compare the number of learnable parameters and floating-point operations (FLOPs) for each model to assess model complexity.
+DSC and volume-based comparisons are further analysed in the clinical evaluation section to assess segmentation performance in a real-world clinical setting.